Best professional FX traders

 - Axel Merk

-Now let us go through the stories and trading styles of each of them in more detail.
+Now let us go through the stories and trading styles of the top 10 Forex traders in the world and see what we can learn from them.

-George Soros worked at several banks in the United Kingdom and then the United States, before starting his first hedge fund in 1959, called the ‘Double Eagle’.
-Later the fund was renamed as the ‘Quantum Fund’.
+George Soros has worked at several banks in the United Kingdom and later in the United States, before starting his first hedge fund in 1959, called the ‘Double Eagle’.
+Later the fund was renamed to ‘Quantum Fund’.

-However, it is worth noting that this arrangement did allow for a certain amount of fluctuation.
 According to the rules, the GBP/DEM exchange rate could diverge from 2.95 level by 6% in either direction.
 This means that the bottom of the range was at 2.773 level.
 Consequently, the British government had taken on the obligation to follow such an economic and monetary policy to maintain the GBP/DEM exchange rate within the range.
+To achieve this goal, the central Bank of England was directly participating in the market by purchasing and selling British Pound Sterling.

 After the reunification of Germany, the German Bundesbank faced the challenge of the higher inflation rates.
-Consequently, the German policymakers started raising interest rates to confront the general price level increases.
+Consequently, the German policymakers started raising interest rates to reduce money supply and decrease inflation.
 Eventually, this policy did have its intended effect.
 However, it also led to some unintended consequences.
-The German mark started appreciating against some of its peers including the pound.
+The German mark started appreciating against some of its peers, including the pound.

-At that time the Bank of England was not independent and interest rate decisions were made by the British government.
-At that time the UK interest rates were already quite high, leading to a downturn in the housing market, as well as the bankruptcy of several businesses.
+At that time, the Bank of England was not independent, and interest rate decisions were made by the British government.
+It's worth mentioning that the UK interest rates were already quite high, leading to a downturn in the housing market, as well as the bankruptcy of several businesses.
 Considering these factors, it is not surprising that the British government was unwilling to increase the rates further to match the policies of the German Bundesbank.

 This is exactly where the Quantum fund of George Soros comes into play.
 Soros identified a great trading opportunity, realizing that the pound was overvalued, and considering the circumstances, the GBP/DEM peg was highly unsustainable.

-The struggle continued for the entire day, but by evening, after holding several meetings of cabinet members and losing billions of pounds, the UK government had decided to give up and leave the European Exchange Rate Mechanism.
+The struggle continued for the entire day, but by evening, after holding various meetings of cabinet members and losing billions of pounds, the UK government had decided to give up and leave the European Exchange Rate Mechanism.
 As George Soros himself mentioned, his fund made in excess of $1 billion in profits in a single day.
-Since then Soros is known as the man who broke the Bank of England.
-Therefore it is not surprising that some people regard Soros as the best Forex trader in the world.
+Since then, Soros is known as the man who broke the Bank of England.
+Therefore, it is not surprising that some people regard Soros as the best Forex trader in the world.

 Under his leadership, the Quantum fund continued its successful trading business for the next two decades.
 By Summer 2011, the assets of the fund had reached $12 billion.
 However, at that time George Soros decided to turn the Quantum fund into the family investment group.
 Consequently, the fund returned all outside money to investors before the end of the year.